Skip to content

 Email phishing

 Phishing emails are fraudulent emails intended to deceive the recipient into revealing sensitive information or executing malware on their device.
 Often, a phishing email can be the entry point to gain access to an organization's data.
-Both spam and phishing emails are undesirable, and Coro can help identify and provide comprehensive protection against such attempts.
+Coro can help identify and provide comprehensive protection against phishing attempts.

 When examining email messages, Coro considers: